juzerkanchwala/angular-file-download-example/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.0.10.

+## Prerequisites
+Download and install node from https://nodejs.org/en/download

+Install angular cli by running the command `npm install -g @angular/cli` in your terminal

 ## Installing dependencies

 Run `npm install` to install required dependencies after cloning or downloading the project.